informatics-isi-edu/ermrest/user-doc/acls.md

 each individual tuple or datum, i.e. a query which projects user attributes out of the data catalog itself:

+1. The predefined *type* of each ACL binding identifies the mode of access governed.
-1. An arbitrary *name* of each ACL binding facilitates subsequent management tasks on the policy.
+2. An arbitrary *name* of each ACL binding facilitates subsequent management tasks on the policy.
-2. The predefined *type* of each ACL binding identifies the type of access governed.
 3. The *resource* to which the ACL binding is attached identifies the scope of the access governed.
 4. The *projection* of each ACL binding describes how to retrieve ACL content.

 ACL binding projections are a form of ERMrest attribute query in which the query path and projection syntax is specified without the base table instance.
-The base table instance is implicitly defined by the resource scope in which the binding is declared.
+The base table instance is inferred from the resource scope of the binding.

+It is the responsibility of the data modeler to create self-consistent policies.
+For example, a dynamic ACL binding is only effective for access control if the ACL storage itself is protected from unwanted changes.
+Because the ACL storage is within the database and subject to data modification APIs, appropriately restrictive policies must be defined to protect the stored ACL content.

 ### Dynamic Defaults

 TBD.
 Provide some remotely manageable mechanism to do basic provenance-tracking idioms where we currently need to use SQL triggers?
+I.e. store a client identity, client object, or some data determined indirectly via a query constrained by client attributes?

 #### Dynamic Table ACLs